5jt/dyalog-cookbook/manuscript/18 GUI.md

 We are not using a visual designer to create the GUI; we use APL code.
 Wherever possible, we calculate position and size dynamically, or assign constants.

-The name we use as left argument of `⎕WC` is also used within `n` when we assign the reference that is created with the `⍎` primitive on the (shy) result of `⎕WC`.
+The name we use as left argument of `⎕WC` is also used within `N` when we assign the reference that is created with the `⍎` primitive on the (shy) result of `⎕WC`.
 That's what a statement like this does:

 ~~~
-      n.∆Form←⍎'Form'⎕WC ∆
+      N.∆Form←⍎'Form'⎕WC ∆
 ~~~

 `CreateMainForm` calls two functions which we introduce next.